-Wolverhampton Wanderers had reached their first European final, appreciating their best run since they reached the semi-final last in 1961 when they lost out in a famous 'Battle of Britain' versus Rangers.
-The club were also pioneers for the forerunner to the birth of European football in the 1950s when they first took on opposites from across Europe, and also might consider themselves unlucky to have never won a European prize in this period which followed.
-Molineux ended up being globe prominent for their 'floodlit friendlies' - they was among the first to set up the facility - versus the top teams from around the world.
+Tottenham were 9 years on from their first triumph securing a European trophy in the 1963 Cup Winners Cup Final against Atletico Madrid.
+Wolverhampton Wanderers had reached their first European final, having enjoyed their best run since they reached the semi-final last in 1961 when they lost out in a famous 'Battle of Britain' versus Rangers.
+The club were also pioneers for the forerunner to the birth of European football in the 1950s when they first took on opposition from across Europe, and also might consider themselves unlucky to have never won a European prize in this period which followed.
+Molineux ended up being globe prominent for their 'floodlit friendlies' - they were among the first to set up the facility - versus the top teams from around the world.

 Path To The Final

 Spurs had emerged unbeaten from ties with Keflavík, Nantes Atlantique, Rapid Bucuresti, UTA Arad and AC Milan.
 Two goals from Steve Perryman in the 1st leg of the UEFA Cup semi-final tie at White Hart Lane against AC Milan provided Tottenham a slim advantage ahead of the return game in Italy.
 Initially, AC Milan made it very tough for Spurs and outplayed them.
 They took the lead after 25 minutes but then Spurs raised their game and equalised within ten minutes.
 Steve Perryman scored from 25 lawns, after Martin Peters and Alan Gilzean integrated to produce the opportunity for him.
 The Italians played a really physical game and with half an hour left had a defender sent off.